 In colonial times, the Ottawas adapted European clothing like cloth blouses and jackets, decorating them with

-Here are some more photographs and links about native costume in general.
+Here are some more photographs and links about Native Canadian clothing in general.

 Traditionally, the Ottawas wore leather headbands with feathers standing up in the back.
 In the 1800's, some

 like their neighbors the Dakota.
 Other Ottawa men wore their hair